ScottyMacCVC/stock-analysis/README.md

 ### ![VBA_Challenge_2017](https://github.com/ScottyMacCVC/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)

 ### 2018 fails to correlate stock volume & return.
 When you look at the two successful tickers, ENPH & RUN, there is some correlation between volume & return.
 ENPH hit 607,473,500 with 81.9% return and RUN hit 502,757,100 with 84.0% return.
-The challenge is SPWR has 538,024,300 daily volume, which is more than RUN, but RUN received a -44.6% return.
-If we were to use the daily volume theory here, we would be left holding the bill for the losses.
+The challenge is a different stock, SPWR, has 538,024,300 daily volume, which is more than RUN and received -44.6% return.
+If we were to use the daily volume theory here, we would be left holding the bill for the losses on SPWR.
 We can say the same about FSLR.
 It would be a mistake to rely on Total Daily Volume as the key performance indicatior in 2018, therefore proving our theory incorrect again.

 ### ![VBA_Challenge_2018](https://github.com/ScottyMacCVC/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)